Essential fatty acids like omega-3 really are essential for our health – but do you know why? Get the lowdown on all things omega with our guide

 Why do we need EFAs?

 The essential fatty acids are needed so that they can be converted into other omega-3 and omega-6 fatty acids, which are vital components of cell membranes – so every tissue in our body needs them to work properly.3

-Omega-3s have lots of additional benefits,4 such as:
+Omega-3s have lots of additional benefits,4